radius-project/radius/deploy/Chart/README.md

 ### There are two ways to install

 - Installing from source.
 In repo, this is done by invoking `make controller-deploy` or by directly installing the helm chart with `helm upgrade --wait --install --set container=<REGISTRY>/radius-controller --set tag=latest radius deploy/Chart -n radius-system`. `make controller-deploy` will also build and push the radius-controller, which is useful for inner loop development.
-- Invoking `rad env init kubernetes`, which will install the latest released helm chart into your kubernetes cluster.
+- Invoking `rad install kubernetes --reinstall`, which will install the latest released helm chart into your kubernetes cluster.

 ### Verify the installation